 The city of Colorado springs is in the process of implementing improvements to roadways throughout downtown Colorado Springs, many of which were outlined in the Experience Downtown master plan.
 While some of these projects will leave the street layout unchanged, some other projects will allow the city “to implement some multimodal projects designed to enhance safety and access for all users.”
 Additionally, this project contributes to the “Link the Loop” route, giving Legacy Loop trail users a convenient way to connect across the Loop through the Downtown core.

-A stretch of Pikes Peak Avenue through Downtown Colorado springs will be reconfigured to connect both sides of the Legacy loop trail network through the use of parking protected and buffered bike lanes.
-Downtown is an ideal for this project, Pikes Peak, specifically because it has a low traffic volume and directly links people from Shooks Run trail into the downtown core.
+A stretch of Pikes Peak Avenue through Downtown Colorado springs has been configured to serve as a link connecting both sides of the Legacy loop trail network through the use of parking protected and buffered bike lanes.
+Downtown is an ideal location for this project, Pikes Peak, specifically because it has a low traffic volume and directly links people from Shooks Run trail into the downtown core.

-These Parking protected lanes on Pikes Peak Avenue between Corona Street and Nevada Avenue will feature vertical railings for physical separation between bikes and cars, in addition it will act as a guide for parking cars.
-From the eastern edge; there will be a multi-use sidepath connecting the Shooks Run trail to the newly constructed parking protected bike lanes.
+These Parking protected lanes on Pikes Peak Avenue between Corona Street and Nevada Avenue feature vertical railings for physical separation between bikes and cars, in addition it acts as a guide for parking cars.
+From the eastern edge; there is a multi-use sidepath connecting the Shooks Run trail to the newly constructed parking protected bike lanes.

-West of Nevada Ave vehicle lanes will reduce to one in each direction and the bike lanes will transition to buffered bike lanes, with a five foot buffer between the diagonal parking until Pikes Peak ave ends at Cascade.
-Bicyclists can then get to the Pikes Peak greenway trail by taking the Cascade bike lane north, then left on either Pikes Peak to the Sierra Madre connection or left on Bijou to Westview Pl.
+West of Nevada Ave single vehicle lanes continue in each direction while the bike lanes transition to buffered bike lanes, with a five foot buffer between the diagonal parking until Pikes Peak ave ends at Cascade.
+Bicyclists can then get to the Pikes Peak greenway trail by crossing to the sidewalk as marked at Cascade or taking the Cascade bike lane north, then left on either Pikes Peak to the Sierra Madre greenway connection. the other option is to take the Cascade bike lane north turning left on Bijou to the greenway connection at Westview Pl.

 Weber Street – Urban Neighborhood Connection:

-The southern portion of Weber St through Downtown Colorado Springs will be reconfigured with parking protected bike lanes from the Pikes Peak Ave on the north to Rio Grande on the south.
+The southern portion of Weber St through Downtown Colorado Springs has been configured with buffered bike lanes from the Pikes Peak Ave on the north to Rio Grande on the south.
 Weber street was designated as an urban greenway by the Experience Downtown Master Plan and will provide a safe connection for people traveling by bicycle through the southern portion of Downtown Colorado Springs.

 Bike Lane and Parking Protected bike lane